Dorothy Hart: Early life

 Born in Cleveland, Ohio, Hart was the daughter of insurance executive Walter Hart and Mary Hart.

 Hart attended Denison University for one year before graduating from Case Western Reserve University with a B.A. degree.
 She was also a member of Kappa Alpha Theta.
-After gaining some experience at the Cleveland Play House she decided on a singing career.
+After gaining some experience at the Cleveland Play House, she decided on a singing career.

 In 1944, a newspaper friend submitted her photo in the Columbia Pictures "National Cinderella Cover Girl Contest of 1944."
 Hart had saved enough money to go to New York when she learned that she was high on the list of Cover Girl finalists.
 After winning the contest, the studio paid for her trip in August 1944, and she was given a screen test for the Rita Hayworth film Tonight and Every Night, as her contest award.

-Winning the "National Cinderella Cover Girl Contest" brought with it a contract for Hart to be a model with the Harry Conover agency, which in turn led to pictures of her "appearing in fashionable magazines all over the world."
+Winning the "National Cinderella Cover Girl Contest" brought with it a contract for Hart to be a model with the Conover Modeling Agency, which in turn led to pictures of her "appearing in fashionable magazines all over the world."

+She should not be confused with Dorothy Hart from the children's soap opera “The Sunbrite Junior Nurse Corps."
+Although that Dorothy Hart was presented in Sunbrite's advertising as a real person, she was played by Lucy Gilman Scott.

 Film career

 On August 25, 1946, Hart signed a contract with Columbia Pictures.
-Her first big movie break came, starring alongside Randolph Scott and Barbara Britton in the Western, Gunfighters (1947), a Cinecolor film for Columbia.
+Her first big movie break came starring alongside Randolph Scott and Barbara Britton in the Western Gunfighters (1947), a Cinecolor film for Columbia.